jundalisay/spblist/content/en/research/ancient/jewish/old-testament/exodus/chapter-33.md

 He turned again into the camp.
 But his servant Joshua, the son of Nun, a young man, departed not out of the tabernacle.

-<sup>12</sup> Moses said unto Enki:

 {{< r a="Moses" >}}
-You tell me to bring up this people: and thou hast not let me know whom thou wilt send with me.
+<sup>12</sup> [To Enki] You tell me to bring up this people: and thou hast not let me know whom thou wilt send with me.
 Yet thou hast said, I know thee by name, and thou hast also found grace in my sight.

 <sup>13</sup> Please show me your way so that I may find grace in your sight.
 Please see this nation as your people.
 {{< /r >}}